LoveDispenser/AutoWatering/README.md

 To do autowatering system and temperature+humidity measurement, you will need:

-Raspberry PI Zero W
+1. Raspberry PI Zero W
-Arduino Uno
+2. Arduino Uno
-Water pump + power supply
+3. Water pump + power supply
-Two DHT22 temp and humidity sensors
+4. Two DHT22 temp and humidity sensors
-Chirp!
-Soil moisture sensor (important: you need the rugged version, because you will be keeping it in soil for long time) Relay board for Arduino
+5. Chirp!
+Soil moisture sensor (important: you need the rugged version, because you will be keeping it in soil for long time)
+6. Relay board for Arduino

 _________________________

 How to do it:

 1. Install operating system to Raspberry Pi.
 I used PiBakery.
 You can configure your wifi settings, username and password, before install with an ease using this.
-Be sure to install VNC software to the PI also, so you can control the Raspberry PI Over wifi from your desktop PC.
+Be sure to install VNC software to the PI also, so you can control the Raspberry PI over wifi from your desktop PC.

 2. Install Arduino software on Windows or Raspberry PI.